State Complaint Number for MLTC Problems - 1-866-712-7197

 b.
 Concurrent review

-- Standard – within 1 business day of receipt of necessary information, but no more than 14 calendar days of receipt of request for services, subject to extension described below.
+- Standard – within 14 calendar days of receipt of request, subject to up to 14-day extension described below.

 - In a request for Medicaid covered home health care services following an inpatient admission, one (1) business day after receipt of necessary information; except when the day subsequent to the request for services falls on a weekend or holiday, seventy-two (72) hours after receipt of necessary information; but in any event, no more than three (3) business days after receipt of the request for services.